openhive-network/wallet/README.md

 It will take quite a bit longer to start in this mode (~60s) as it needs to build and start the webpack-dev-server.

-By default you will be connected to hive.blog's public steem node at `wss://steemd.steeemit.com`.
+By default you will be connected to hive.blog's public hive node at `wss://steemd.steeemit.com`.
 This is actually on the real blockchain and you would use your regular account name and credentials to login - there is not an official separate testnet at this time.
 If you intend to run a